 Price

-The amount the operator is actually charging the occupier for the service, per unit.
+The amount the operator is actually charging the occupier for the service, per month and per unit (QTY).

-Note: If the value in the COST field is 0.00, this Price may be charged in addition to charges associated with contracted service usage.
+Important: Where the COST price is 0.00, this Price may be charged in addition to other charges associated with contracted service usage.
+This may mean either of the following:

 QTY